 This course familiarizes students with binary operations, groups, rings and fields; vector spaces, linearly dependent and independent vectors, linear transformations, matrices of linear transformations; properties of matrices; matrix algebra; elementary row/column operations, Echelon form, normal form, rank and inverse of matrices; solution of equations, consistency criteria, elimination method and Gauss Jordan method; determinants and their properties; Cramer's rule and computations through MATLAB.
-Prerequisite: MTS111 equation, logarithm, algebra, element of differential and integral calculus, frequency distribution time series, measures of central tendency, measures of dispersion and index numbers.

-MTS205 Statistics and Mathematics for Business (3,0,3)
+MTS205Statistics and Mathematics for Business (3,0,3)

 This course is taught with two objectives in mind: (1) to enable students to acquire basic knowledge of mathematics and statistics; (2) to prepare students for advance work in quantitative business analysis.
-Topics covered are functions and graphs, linear and quadratic
+Topics covered are functions and graphs, linear and quadratic equation, logarithm, algebra, element of differential and integral calculus, frequency distribution time series, measures of central tendency, measures of dispersion and index numbers.